-When the JFTC judges, as a result of a secondary review, that the business combination in question is not problematic in light of the Antimonopoly Act and give notification to the effect that it will not issue a cease and desist order pursuant to the provisions of Article 9 of the Notification Rules, the JFTC will make public the said results of the review.
-(Note 4)
+In the case of (1), the JFTC will explain in writing the result of the review including reasons why the business combination in question is not problematic in light of the Antimonopoly Act.
+Also, the JFTC will make public the said results of the review (Note 4).